n1ks0N/react-template/README.md

 # React Template

 This project is template include: react, redux, redux-saga, styled-components, react-router-dom, prettier, testing utils.\
-It is need to simplify routine work for creating react-app.
+It is necessary to simplify the routine work of creating react-app.

 # Getting Started with Create React App